Magic-Ma-tech/Magic-Ma-tech.github.io/_pages/manuscripts.md

 author_profile: true
 ---

+---
+Poison Dart Frog: A Clean-Label Attack with Low Poisoning Rate and High Attack Success Rate in the Absence of Training Data
+---

 {% if author.googlescholar %}
   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>
 {% endif %}